leanprover/lean3/hott/book.md

 Chapter 10: Set theory
 ----------
+- 10.1 (The category of sets): The category of sets is in [algebra.category.constructions.set](algebra/category/constructions/set.hlean).
+The proof that it is complete and cocomplete is in [algebra.category.limits.set](algebra/category/limits/set.hlean).
+Most other properties of the category of sets has not been formalized.
+- 10.2 (Cardinal numbers): not formalized
+- 10.3 (Ordinal numbers): not formalized
+- 10.4 (Classical well-orderings): not formalized

-Not formalized, and parts may be unformalizable because Lean lacks induction-recursion.
+- 10.5 (The cumulative hierarchy): not formalized, and probably not formalizable, because Lean lacks induction-recursion.

 Chapter 11: Real numbers